-To quantify the mtDNA content, we selected two genes, namely, 16S rRNA gene as a mitochondrial target and GAPDH gene as a nuclear target oligonucleotide sequence (5'-3'): GAPDH forward TTCAACAGCGACACCCACT, reverse CCAGCCACT 16S ACCAGGAAAT and rRNA forward CCAAACCCACTCCACCTTAC, reverse TCATCTTTC CCTTGCGGTA; nucleotide position of amplicons: GAPDH 5270 - 5364 (GenBank accession number AY340484) and 16S rRNA 1683 - 1801 (GenBank accession number J01415).
+To quantify the mtDNA content, we selected two genes, namely, 16S rRNA gene as a mitochondrial target and GAPDH gene as a nuclear target - oligonucleotide sequence(5'- 3'): GAPDH forward TTCAACAGCGACACCCACT, reverse CCAGCCACATACCAGGAAAT and 16S rRNA forward CCAAACCCACTCCACCTTAC, reverse TCATCTTTCCCTTGCGGTA; nucleotide position of amplicons: GAPDH 5270 - 5364 (GenBank accession number AY340484) and 16S rRNA 1683 - 1801 (GenBank accession number J01415).
 All primers were design using Primer3 program (Rozen and Skaletsky 2000) and synthesized by company Generi Biotech.
-The nuclear target was used to quantify nuclear DNA (nDNA) and therefore normalization of the mtDNA amount per cell was accomplished. mtDNA content was expressed by the Ct (mtDNA)/Ct (nDNA) ratio.
+The nuclear target was used to quantify nuclear DNA (nDNA) and therefore normalization of the mtDNA amount per cell was accomplished.
+Then the mtDNA content was expressed by the Ct (mtDNA) / Ct (nDNA) ratio.
 Threshold cycle (Ct) is the point where the instrument first detects fluorescence above background noise.
 The fewer cycles it takes to reach a detectable level of fluorescence, the greater the initial template amount.
 It means that the low Ct value is detected in sample with the high template concentration and the high Ct value is detected in sample with the low template concentration.
 The increasing Ct value is inversely proportional to the template quantity respectively to the logarithm of the template quantity (Fig. 1).
 Consequently, in relation to our study, the increasing ratio Ct (mtDNA)/Ct (nDNA) shows decrease in amount of mtDNA per cell.

-Real-time PCR amplification was performed in 25 $\mu$ l containing 2X Master Mix DyNAmoTM HS SYBR® Green (Finnzymes), 200 nM each primer and 1 $\mu$ l of each analyzed DNA sample.
-The concentration of each analyzed DNA sample was always 50 ng/ $\mu$ l.
-The thermal cycling conditions were 95 °C for 15 min, 40 cycles of 95 °C for 15 s and 58 °C for 18 s (16S rRNA) or 15 s (GAPDH) and 72 °C for 30 s.
-The following steps were 72 °C for 5 min the melting curve from 72 °C to 92 °C (fluorescence reading every 1 °C/10 s) and 72 °C for 10 min.
+Real-time PCR amplification was performed in 25 μl containing 2X Master Mix DyNAmoTM HS SYBR® Green (Finnzymes), 200 nM each primer and 1 μl of each analysed DNA sample.
+The concentration of each analysed DNA sample was always 50 ng/μl.
+The thermal cycling conditions were 95°C for 15 min, 40 cycles of 95°C for 15 s and 58 °C for 18 s (16S rRNA) or 15 s (GAPDH) and 72°C for 30 s.
+The following steps were 72°C for 5 min the melting curve from 72°C to 92°C (fluorescence reading every 1°C/10 s) and 72°C for 10 min.
 Data were collected using Chromo4 real-time PCR system (Bio-Rad).
-Ten-fold
+Ten-fold serial dilutions of the genomic DNA (from 100 ng to 10 pg) from HCBL were included in each run to generate the calibration curve.
+The concentration of the DNA was checked spectrophotometrically by Nanodrop (Nanodrop technologies) before each experiment.